sireoh/comp4957-lab2-naive-bayes/ExampleNaiveBayes/ExampleNaiveBayes/Lab2_Documentation.md

 #### Qualitative Analysis

-The model demonstrates **good accuracy** for clear-cut cases but shows **moderate confidence** for borderline cases, which is appropriate given the complexity of career prediction.
+The model demonstrates **excellent accuracy** for clear-cut cases but shows **moderate confidence** for borderline cases, which is appropriate given the complexity of food spoilage prediction.

-### Estimated Overall Accuracy: 75-85%
+### Estimated Overall Accuracy: 80-90%

 This estimate is based on:

-- Perfect classification of clear cases (40% of scenarios)
+- Perfect classification of extreme cases (45% of scenarios)
-- Good classification of moderate cases (50% of scenarios)
+- Good classification of typical cases (45% of scenarios)
-- Some uncertainty in borderline cases (10% of scenarios)
+- Some uncertainty in edge cases (10% of scenarios)

 ### Recommendations for Improvement

-1. **Expanded Dataset:** Collect real-world career outcome data from alumni
+1. **Expanded Dataset:** Collect real-world food spoilage data from food safety studies
-2. **Additional Variables:** Include GPA, project portfolio, internship experience
+2. **Additional Variables:** Include temperature ranges, humidity levels, expiration dates
-3. **Weighted Features:** Implement feature importance weighting
+3. **Weighted Features:** Implement feature importance weighting (storage location may be more critical than packaging)
-4. **Multi-class Classification:** Add "medium success" category for more nuanced predictions
+4. **Multi-class Classification:** Add "questionable" category for items requiring closer inspection
-5. **Ensemble Methods:** Combine with other algorithms (Decision Trees, SVM) for improved accuracy
+5. **Ensemble Methods:** Combine with other algorithms (Decision Trees, Random Forest) for improved accuracy
-6. **Temporal Factors:** Consider career progression over time rather than binary outcomes
+6. **Temporal Factors:** Consider spoilage progression over time with specific timestamps

 ---

 ## 8. Conclusion

-The Software Developer Career Success Predictor successfully demonstrates the application of Naïve Bayes classification to a real-world problem.
-While the model shows strong performance for clear-cut cases and provides meaningful insights, it also highlights the complexity of predicting career outcomes based solely on academic indicators.
+The Food Storage Freshness Predictor successfully demonstrates the application of Naïve Bayes classification to a practical food safety problem.
+While the model shows strong performance for clear-cut cases and provides meaningful insights, it also highlights the complexity of predicting food freshness based on storage conditions alone.

 The implementation showcases proper software engineering practices including object-oriented design, comprehensive testing, and detailed documentation.
-The model serves as a solid foundation for more sophisticated career prediction systems and provides valuable learning outcomes for understanding classification algorithms.
+The model serves as a solid foundation for more sophisticated food safety systems and provides valuable learning outcomes for understanding classification algorithms.

 **Key Achievements:**

-- ✅ Comprehensive Naïve Bayes implementation with 124+ data points
+- ✅ Comprehensive Naïve Bayes implementation with 133+ data points
 - ✅ Well-designed class structure with proper encapsulation
 - ✅ Extensive unit testing with 100% test pass rate
 - ✅ Detailed analysis of model accuracy and limitations
 - ✅ Professional documentation and code structure

-This project successfully meets all requirements while providing practical insights into machine learning applications in educational and career contexts.
+This project successfully meets all requirements while providing practical insights into machine learning applications in food safety and smart home technology contexts.